thesephist/shelf.page/README.md

-# shelf.page
+# Shelf.page 🪂

-What's on your digital shelf?
+What's on your shelf?